Always From Scratch

 Can I Freeze Italian Meatballs?

 Yes!
-You can make the meat mixture in advance, roll out the meatballs, and store them in the fridge.
-Or you can fry them in advance and store them in the fridge until you're ready to add them to the sauce.
-Then you can reheat them right in the sauce.
+You can make the meat mixture in advance, roll out the meatballs, and store them in the fridge for up to 1 day.
+Or you can fry them in advance and store them in the fridge for 3-4 days until you're ready to add them to the sauce.
+Then you can finish cooking them in the tomato sauce.

 What to Serve with Meatballs?